Ballard’s big day is nearly here. Hipp hipp hurra!

-Marking the signing of Norway’s constitution, the daylong event celebrates Seattle’s rich Scandinavian history.
+Syttende Mai is pronounced something like “soot-n-duh my,” and the daylong event celebrates Seattle’s rich Scandinavian history.
 In a time of rapid change in our city — and as Seattle’s connection to its Scandinavian past is growing more distant — Syttende Mai is something every Seattle-area family should experience at least once, no matter your heritage.
-It’s one of the region’s most entertaining festivals for families.
+It’s among the region’s most entertaining festivals for families.

-We’ll get to the schedule of events in a moment — think parade! music!
-Norwegian hot dogs! — but first it’s helpful to know more about the event.
+We’ll get to the schedule of events in a moment — think parade! music! fjord horses! — but first, it’s helpful to know more about the event.

-The parade attracts approximately 10,000 people and always takes place on May 17, no matter the day of the week.
-(This year it’s on a Wednesday.)
-It’s a tradition for many families, including mine.
-Because I am a full-blooded Norwegian who grew up in Seattle (my dad came from Norway as a preteen, and my mom is Norwegian by way of North Dakota), Syttende Mai has been part of my life ever since I can remember.
-As a child, I’d dress up for the parade in a pint-sized “bunad” (Norwegian folk costume) with its thick black skirt, decorative bodice, crisp white shirt and an ornate “sølje” pinned to my chest like a broach.
+Because I’m a full-blooded Norwegian who grew up in Seattle (my dad came from Norway as a preteen, and my mom is Norwegian by way of North Dakota), Syttende Mai has been part of my life for as long as I can remember.
+As a child, I’d dress up for the parade in a pint-size “bunad” (Norwegian folk costume) with its thick black skirt, decorative bodice, crisp white shirt and an ornate “sølje” pinned to my chest like a broach.

 Navigating Syttende Mai

-The festival kicks off in the morning with activities such as a tractor-led train ride, fjord horse viewings and crafts at the Nordic Heritage Museum (free admission that day).
-Bergen Place Park, at the corner of N.W.
-Market Street and 22nd Avenue N.W., hosts Scandinavian music and entertainment.
-Kids can learn traditional songs (sung in both Norwegian and English) and participate in a sing-along.
+The festival kicks off in the morning with activities such as fjord horse viewing and the Nordic Express train at the National Nordic Museum — in its modern home on Market Street.
+Bergen Place, at the corner of Northwest Market Street and 22nd Avenue Northwest, hosts Scandinavian music and entertainment from 1–5 p.m.

-The evening parade streams through Ballard’s main streets (find the route in the sidebar, “Parade primer”) starting at 6 p.m.
-Various schools and organizations — those with ties to Nordic culture and those without — participate.
-You’ll see marching bands and drill teams, Viking ships, classic cars and plenty of people in traditional dress in this huge show of both heritage and community celebration.
+The evening parade streams through Ballard’s main streets (south along 24th Avenue Northwest, then east along Northwest Market Street) starting at 6 p.m.
+Various school groups and organizations — those with ties to Nordic culture and those without — participate.
+You’ll see marching bands and drill teams, Viking ships, classic cars and plenty of people in traditional dress in this huge show of both heritage and community pride.

 “In a time of great flux and a rapid pace of development, I think all ethnic festivals are very important: They remind us of where we come from, our history and how it relates to the present landscape,” says Lori Ann Reinhall, president of the Seattle Bergen Sister City Association and music director for Syttende Mai.

-Get there early to find a spot!
-According to the Syttende Mai website, the parade begins at the corner of N.W.
-62nd Street and 24th Avenue N.W.
-The route follows south to Market Street and eastward to Bergen Place Park, then turns right onto 22nd Avenue N.W., continues south down Ballard Avenue and ends at N.W.
-Ione Place.
-Find more on the route and a full schedule of events here.
+Get there early to find a good sidewalk spot from which to watch the parade.
+The parade route begins at the corner of Northwest 62nd Street and 24th Avenue Northwest.
+The route travels south on 24th Avenue Northwest, east on Northwest Market Street, then turns south onto 22nd Avenue Northwest for one short block, then continues southeast along Ballard Avenue and ends at Northwest Ione Place.

 There are plenty of other ways to explore Seattle’s Scandi heritage.
-While a number of Scandinavian businesses have closed over the years (locals might remember Olsen’s and the Copper Gate in Ballard, to name just a couple), others are still thriving.
+While some Scandinavian businesses have closed over the years (locals might remember Olsen’s and the Copper Gate in Ballard, to name just a couple), others are still thriving.